tridentiot/RT58x_SDK/README.md

 git clone --recursive https://github.com/RafaelMicro/RT58x_SDK.git
 ```

+Downloading the repository as a ZIP file will not include the submodules along with the rest of the firmware.
+Therefore, if you encounter this issue, you can manually download the submodules separately and add them to the firmware.

  The following item shows the related files and directories in the Rafael RT58x SDK.
  These files and directories contain project, middleware, library, tools, and documents.
  ```bash